cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

                  - Added the menu paths of CT2 and JCT in the foot notes.

 - Presentation about CT1 updated in March 2017.
   The description of the overall CrypTool project, and the information about the two other CT projects (CT2, JCT) are now in self-contained presentations.

 - At January 18th, 2012 the new CrypTool website (CTP) was released.
 It describes the 5 sub projects of the CT project in an equivalent way.
   This contains CT1.
+Since then the website was updated regularily.

 c) New functionality / Usability / Corrections of errors: